 Furniture Buying Guide

-What To Look For and What To Avoid When Selecting A Furniture?
+What To Look For and What To Avoid When Selecting Furniture?

 - Improve your indoor air environment with clean furniture.
 Indoor air pollution from conventional furnishings is a serious public health problem according to the State of CA, the EPA, and the American Lung Association.
-Change what you can change.
+Ask the right questions.

-- Sourced American and Made in the USA.
+- Look for furniture that is sourced American and Made in the USA.